StillNotWorking/LMS-helper-script/README.md

 Material Skin manual https://github.com/CDrummond/lms-material/wiki/03-Actions

 ### .bashrc
-change color on command prompt to help different multiple RPi terminals.
+Change color on command prompt to help different multiple RPi terminals.
 Overwrite existing `~/.bashrc` in user home directory.
 Will also enable aliases `la` 'ls -lhA' `ll` 'ls -lh' and `l` 'ls -CF'

 Like to temporary test new settings copy & paste line below.
 Log out and in to remove.
 Or first save `PS1` to a variable as shown in screen dump below.